kylemclaren/python-hello-world-minikube/README.md

 # Python `Hello, World!` on Minikube 🐍

-Bootstrap a Python Hello World application on Minikube using Terraform
+Bootstrap a Python Hello, World! application on Minikube using Terraform

 ---